gayrn2310/Edra-Labs-Assignment/README.md

 # Node.js based URL Shortener

-An Express.js-based API that lets you generate, update, access, delete, and analyze short aliases for long URLs, all while storing mappings and analytics in-memory.
+This is the URL Shortener problem statement (ps) provided by Edra Labs.
+It offers a RESTful API to generate, manage, and analyze short URLs using a Node.js and Express.js in-memory service.

 ---